Skip to main content

 • Thymosin beta-4

-That doesn’t mean that you can’t get a prescription for those peptides; Section 503A allows for exemptions.
+That doesn’t mean that you can’t get a prescription for these peptides; in fact, in the interim while they undergo evaluation for bulks list inclusion, the FDA will not enforce prohibition against them.
+Plus, Section 503A allows for exemptions.
 With a valid prescription indicating that a compounded treatment is “necessary for the identified patient,” any of the above peptides could be made available.
 Just know that necessary is an operative word there.
-A doctor may prescribe you a peptide, but they must also document why you can’t use other, less legally restricted treatment options.
+A doctor may prescribe you a peptide, but they might also need to document why you can’t use other, less legally restricted treatment options.

 Safe retail sources for peptide prescriptions

-Notice, at the top of this section, we said pharmaceutical-grade peptides.
-Lesser-known peptides are also available online, but many are research-grade products not intended for human consumption.
-You can get them without a prescription, but unless you mean to conduct your own in vitro experiments, you should leave them alone.
-That’s because research-grade peptides aren’t subject to the same quality controls associated with their pharmaceutical-grade counterparts, and many come with purity levels as low as 60%.
+Lesser-known peptides are also available online, but often they’re research-grade products not intended for human consumption.
+You can get research-grade peptides without a prescription, but unless you mean to conduct your own in vitro experiments, you should leave them alone.
+That’s because research-grade peptides aren’t subject to the same quality controls as their pharmaceutical-grade counterparts, and many have purity levels as low as 60%.
 Thus, they have a greater potential to be toxic and cause the life-threatening adverse effects we discuss under “Therapeutic peptide safety.”

 The future of peptide therapy